ABC Statistics

 See moral statistics

-History of statistics: Roman census - 1086 - Probability - John Graunt - 1710 - 1801 British census - the begining of crime statistics - Benjamin Gompertz - British Association - 1833: Statistical Societies formed - Quetelet's average person - 1837: births, deaths and marriages - objective statistics - 1841 British census - suicide statistics - 1857: Henry Thomas Buckle - Alexander von Oettingen - 1878?: cycles and sunspots - Enrico Morselli on suicide statistics - Charles Booth - 1913: Class - 1922 Fisher: Mathematical Foundations - 1927: Carr-Saunders and Caradog Jones social structure statistics - Wartime Social Survey - 1960s: computers and statistics - Statistical Package for the Social Sciences - 1970: Office of Population Censuses and Surveys - 1976: Radical statistics - 1992: UK Cochrane Centre - 1996: Office for National Statistics
+History of statistics: Roman census - 1086 - Probability - John Graunt - 1710 - Scotland's statistical account - 1801 British census - the begining of crime statistics - Benjamin Gompertz - British Association - 1833: Statistical Societies formed - Quetelet's average person - 1837: births, deaths and marriages - objective statistics - 1841 British census - suicide statistics - 1857: Henry Thomas Buckle - Alexander von Oettingen - 1878?: cycles and sunspots - Enrico Morselli on suicide statistics - Charles Booth - 1913: Class - 1922 Fisher: Mathematical Foundations - 1927: Carr-Saunders and Caradog Jones social structure statistics - Wartime Social Survey - 1960s: computers and statistics - Statistical Package for the Social Sciences - 1970: Office of Population Censuses and Surveys - 1976: Radical statistics - 1992: UK Cochrane Centre - 1997: UN Official Statistics Principles - 1996: Office for National Statistics - 2013: International Year of Statistics

 Descriptive